rnowling/bigtop-bazaar/README.md

 BigTop Bazaar
 =============
-A simulator for customer movement at conference.
+A simulator for customer dynamics at conference.
 The ultimate goal is to simulate the positions of customers over time for a conference room floor consisting of a number of boths.

 Model Overview
 ==============